Lady Day at Emerson’s Bar and Grill @ Wyndham’s Theatre

 Trial by Jury @ ENO Studio Live (Lilian Baylis House)

-Over in such a short time, this is what I call an appetizer show – one could easily go on to another, a main course, afterwards.
+Over in such a short time, it is what I might call an appetizer show – one could easily go on to another, a main course, afterwards.
 It is quick, frothy and enjoyable – if you like G&S you will like it, if not, you won’t.
 No matter what one does with the visuals, G&S music always stays very G&S.

 ENO Studio Live’s production of Trial by Jury played at Lilian Baylis House until 6 June 2017.